TGA-Stock/NewBlack/NB_Task 2_Technical.md

 - [ListProductPropertyType]

 ### Defining values in ImportProducts
-To add values to the custom product property, we use the `Content` object in `ImportProducts`:
+To add values to the custom product property, use the `Content` object in `ImportProducts`:

 ```json
 {